micimize/resume/source/experience/2018-09-25-fullstack-freelancing.md

 * Dockerized python microservices deployed to AWS
 * A [peerassets crypto wallet](https://peerassets.github.io/chizukeki/) built with react-native

-As well as a slew of web applications built with Python and/or Javascript.
+As well as a number of web applications built with Python and/or Javascript.